 If you aren't already exercising, here's how you can safely get started.
 After all, it's never too late to start exercising ›

-An exercise regimen aimed at improving your heart health should address two key factors: intensity and duration, says Dr. Brian Kim, a UCI Health sports medicine specialist.
+An exercise regimen aimed at improving your heart health should address two key factors: intensity and duration, says Dr. Christopher Kroner, a UCI Health sports medicine specialist.

 He offers these tips:

 During vigorous or moderate-intensity exercise, your heart rate should reach and stay within a target range.

 "A target heart rate is different for different people," Kroner says.
 "It depends on what your body is capable of, your previous levels of training and your age."